 - It enhances sun protection, especially when used with Vitamin E and Ferulic Acid (only Vitamin E is in this serum)

 Vitamin C comes in many forms.
 Ascorbic Acid, the one Vichy uses, it’s the pure form.
 This is both a good and a bad thing.
 It’s good because Ascorbic Acid is the most effective form of Vitamin C out there.
 Hands down.

 It’s bad because Ascorbic Acid is unstable and irritating.
 That’s why Vichy put it in such a small bottle.
 But if you have sensitive skin, 15% Ascorbic Acid may just be too irritating for you.
 If that’s the case, go with a derivative.

 This is a controversial one.
 If you’re a regular here, you know that Alcohol Denat isn’t one of my fave ingredients.
-It’s everywhere because it helps other goodies – like Vitamin C – better penetrate the skin so it can do a more effective job.
+It’s everywhere because it helps other goodies – like Vitamin C – better penetrate the skin, so it can do a more effective job.

 But that doesn’t come without its drawbacks.
 Alcohol can be drying and irritating to the skin.
 Fixing the first problem is easy: just moisturise skin well afterwards.

 But if your skin is on the sensitive skin, that may not be enough.
-Personally, I didn’t have any problems with alcohol in this serum (my skin is pretty resistant) but if it doesn’t agree with your skin or you don’t like using it, this isn’t the serum for you.
+Personally, I didn’t have any problems with alcohol in this serum (my skin is pretty resistant), but if it doesn’t agree with your skin or you don’t like using it, this isn’t the serum for you.

 If it’s not a deal breaker, keep reading. 🙂

 Hyaluronic Acid is a moisture magnet.
 It literally acts like a magnet.
-It attracts moisture from the air and dumps into your skin, plumping it up, smoothing it out and hydrating it from within.
+It attracts moisture from the air and dumps into your skin, plumping it up, smoothing it out, and hydrating it from within.
 Oh, and the glow!
 All that moisture gives your skin a beautiful radiance.

 Vichy used the hydrolyzed form in this serum.
 Hydrolyzed means that hyaluronic acid is broken into smaller bits.
 That makes it slightly less effective.